 Freelance food writer, Matt, lives in Durham, NC.
 Originally from New England, Matt discovered a passion for food when he moved to North Carolina and has since dedicated most of his time and a large portion of his appetite to discovering and writing about the varied food traditions of the Southeast.
 In addition to his writing Matt has also worked as a cheesemaker and a pastry assistant.
 When he is not thinking about, writing about, reading about, cooking, or eating food he can found at home in Durham with his husband, dog, and too many birds to count.
 Matt writes at www.greeneatsblog.com as well as for various website and publications throughout North Carolina.

 Ray began writing for the N.C.
 Food blog in 2013.
 He grew up in Winston-Salem and majored in journalism at UNC-Chapel Hill.
-He is an associate professor of English and humanities at Sandhills Community College in Pinehurst and serves on the board of the N.C.
+He has taught in the N.C.
+Community College System as a professor of English and humanities and served on the board of the N.C.
 Folklore Society.
-He is a member of Southern Foodways Alliance and is also a certified barbeque judge (at contests sanctioned by the Kansas City Barbeque Society).
+A certified barbeque judge (at contests sanctioned by the Kansas City Barbeque Society), he has been a judge at events in the South and Midwest.
 He enjoys exploring all areas of North Carolina and observing the connection of food to culture, including cultural traditions, community folklore and festivals, and food access and security.
-In the summer of 2013, he served as a volunteer for the Food Bank of Central & Eastern North Carolina in collecting data for an extensive study of hunger conducted in collaboration with Feeding America.
-He also includes food topics in his blog Sights, Sounds and Tastes of the American South.
+He writes and lectures on regional culture, including foodways, and he also includes food topics in his blog Sights, Sounds and Tastes of the American South.

 Southern food writer, photographer and lover of pie, Elena is from Durham, NC.
 Her blog, Biscuits and Such, explores tradtional and contemporary Southern food culture, with an emphasis on scratch cooking and baking and whole foods.
 Elena lives in Wilmington, NC with her husband and dog.